Betony

 Perennial

 Betony (Stachys officinalis) is a clump-forming mint-family perennial from Europe, naturalized in parts of North America.
 Basal rosettes send up square stems roughly 1–2 feet tall topped with dense spikes of magenta-pink tubular flowers attractive to bees.
 Leaves are softly textured and often slightly wrinkled, with a tidy habit in good drainage. subtropical and tropical Americas lowlands treat it as a cool-season or north-Florida candidate—humid subtropical summers invite mildew unless sited with morning sun, afternoon relief, and ruthless airflow.
-Puerto Rico highlands may behave more kindly than steamy coasts. ☀️💧 Sun and Water Requirements: - Full sun in cool summers; light afternoon shade where heat spikes above its European comfort. - Average, well-drained loam; tolerates moderate drought once established—wet clay in August is fungal summer camp. ✂️ Methods to Propagate: - Division in spring or fall—split crowns with a sharp knife and replant promptly. - Seeds: surface sow in spring; germination moderate—label trays so you do not confuse betony with actual mint chaos. 🌾 Harvest / Best Use Timing: - Harvest flowering tops at early full bloom for drying; strip leaves for tea earlier if that is your use case. - Leave late spikes for pollinators if you are not running a commercial drying operation—bees pay rent too.
+Puerto Rico highlands may behave more kindly than steamy coasts.
+Full sun in cool summers; light afternoon shade where heat spikes above its European comfort.
+Average, well-drained loam; tolerates moderate drought once established—wet clay in August is fungal summer camp.
+Division in spring or fall—split crowns with a sharp knife and replant promptly.
+Seeds: surface sow in spring; germination moderate—label trays so you do not confuse betony with actual mint chaos.
+Harvest flowering tops at early full bloom for drying; strip leaves for tea earlier if that is your use case.
+Leave late spikes for pollinators if you are not running a commercial drying operation—bees pay rent too.